The accepted language is English

 The Journal consists of two main sections: “Articles” and “Abstracts and Reviews”.
 The latter concerns articles and books which have been published or submitted for publication elsewhere.
 A further section, “Letters”, accepts comments, critical observations and replies regarding papers published in the Journal or any significant topic related to ophiolites or modern oceanic lithosphere.

-- A pdf version of the manuscript must be uploaded in the submission web page as a unique file including text, figures and tables (in this order).
+- A PDF version of the manuscript must be uploaded in the submission web page as a unique file including text, figures and tables (in this order, including supplementary material).
 Please avoid to put figures and tables within the text.
 Supplementary material can be

 - A brief and informative cover letter introducing the main target of the submitted manuscript must be uploaded as a separate (word or pdf) file; names and e-mail addresses of 3 potential reviewers should be also provided in the cover letter